GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Full Network
 ^^^^^^^^^^^^

-Now, since we have packed the sequence, we cannot use the PyTorch :class:`~torch.nn.Sequential` constructor to define our model, so we will define the forward pass for it to unpack the sequences.
+Now, since we have packed the sequence, we cannot use the PyTorch :class:`~torch.nn.Sequential` constructor to define our model, so we will define the forward pass for it to unpack the sequences (again, read `this good explanation <https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch>`_ of why we pad and pack sequences).

 .. code-block:: python